• Home

 Reviewers are assigned de-identified* applications in RACS Unlock and provided with the opportunity to declare a conflict of interest (in line with RACS conflict of interest policy (PDF 158.32KB)) - in which case the application is re-assigned.

-The RACS Unlock reviewer dashboard display the application and review form in split-screen mode.
+The RACS Unlock reviewer dashboard displays the application and review form in split-screen mode.
 Reviewers read relevant parts of the application and complete the review form responding to the equally weighted criteria as outlined below.

 For Research Scholarship applications: